The COVID-19 Global Response Index

 Testing and Contact Tracing Have Been Game Changers

-Contact tracing has been key to managing the crisis, notably in Taiwan, Germany, and South Korea, though data regarding the degree of tracing and efficacy is not yet sufficient or differentiated to reflect the importance and positive impact of these measures.
+Contact tracing has been key to managing the crisis, notably in Taiwan and South Korea, though data regarding the degree of tracing and efficacy is not yet sufficient or differentiated to reflect the importance and positive impact of these measures.
 In the case of Taiwan, utilization of data and analytics has enabled the country to effectively manage the crisis and avoid strict lockdowns.
-Widespread availability of testing has enabled countries to quickly identify new outbreak clusters and effectively implement quarantine protocols to prevent spread.
+Widespread availability of testing has also enabled countries to quickly identify new outbreak clusters and effectively implement quarantine protocols to prevent spread.

 *Given data limitations with respect to contact tracing, Taiwan’s and South Korea’s successes are not adequately captured in the Index, but both are notable leaders in this regard and in overall management of the pandemic.
 Several countries that employed advanced and aggressive contact tracing or other measures mitigated their need to implement other major COVID-19-specific policies, as seen in their low case rates.
 The Index adjusts for these outliers.
 Please refer to the methodology for further detail.